 The Black Hills of South Dakota are known for their majestic scenery, fascinating history, and outstanding recreational opportunities – and for good reason!
 Our affinity for the area is well-documented as we’ve sung the praises of Custer State Park, relished our time in Rapid City, and extolled the virtues of Spearfish and Deadwood.
-Now, much to our delight, we’ve found another reason to adore this magical landscape … it’s dotted with pet-friendly breweries and wineries!
+Now, much to our delight, we’ve found another reason to adore this magical landscape … there are some excellent pet friendly breweries and wineries in the Black Hills!

-South Dakota may not leap to mind when you consider the usual hotbeds of wine and beer making, but there is a substantial community here, and they’re remarkably pet friendly!
-With outdoor spaces offering plenty of room to stretch out, and many tasting rooms welcoming pets indoors, your entire family will enjoy the Black Hills’ Pet-Friendly Wine and Brew Trail!
+South Dakota may not leap to mind when you consider the usual hotbeds of wine and beer making, but there is a substantial and thriving community here.
+And they’re remarkably pet friendly!
+With outdoor spaces offering plenty of room to stretch out, and many tasting rooms welcoming pets indoors, your entire family will enjoy the Black Hills’ Pet Friendly Wine and Brew Trail!
 Let us take you on a tour …

-There is no better way to savor the scenery, support local businesses, and have fun with your dogs than by hitting the Pet-Friendly Black Hills Wine and Brew Trail.
-Taking in the sights, cruising the scenic drives, and making a stop at each of these pet-friendly establishments will easily keep you busy for a long weekend, so plan accordingly!
-There are plenty of pet-friendly hotels and campgrounds in the area that will be happy to accommodate you.
+There is no better way to savor the scenery, support local businesses, and have fun with your dogs than by hitting the pet friendly breweries and wineries in the Black Hills.
+Taking in the sights, cruising the scenic drives, and making a stop at each of these pet friendly establishments will easily keep you busy for a long weekend, so plan accordingly!
+There are plenty of pet friendly hotels and campgrounds in the area that will be happy to accommodate you.

 We begin the tour in Spearfish, but on your way to this lively town, don’t miss the breathtaking drive through Spearfish Canyon.
 Following Alt 14 north, the road winds beside Spearfish Creek, passing waterfalls, picnic areas, and trailheads.
 Work up an appetite on the trails, get a few photos, and then make your way to our first stop.

-This rustic building houses some of the most creative brews we found in the Black Hills.
+This rustic building houses one of the most creative pet friendly breweries we found in the Black Hills.
 With 10 or more of their own beers on tap, everyone is sure to find something they like.
 Snacks can be purchased at the bar, and more substantial fare is available across the parking lot at Bunky’s BBQ.